-Dissertations in the ORU Graduate School of Education consist of original research that generate new data or use existing data in new ways to address educational problems in a specific educational context.
-They may use quantitative, qualitative, mixed-method, or historical approaches and must be anchored in a theoretical framework.
-The dissertation makes a significant contribution toward achieving the program outcomes, specifically the development of scholarship, critical analysis, and communication skills.
+Dissertations in the ORU Graduate School of Education consist of original research that generates new data or uses existing data in new ways to address a problem in practice, an educational problem in a specific educational context.
+Approaches include quantitative, qualitative, or mixed-method and must be anchored in a theoretical framework.
+Along with addressing authentic problems, the dissertation is a teaching tool to prepare the graduate for future research and program evaluation.
+The dissertation process makes a significant contribution to achieving key program outcomes, specifically the development of scholarship, critical analysis, and communication skills.

-ORU dissertations follow a traditional five-chapter format, with Chapter 1-Introduction; Chapter II-Supporting Scholarship (review of literature); Chapter III-Methods; Chapter IV-Results; and Chapter V-Summary, Discussion, & Conclusions.
+ORU dissertations follow a traditional five-chapter format: Chapter I Introduction; Chapter II Supporting Scholarship (review of literature); Chapter III Methods; Chapter IV Results; and Chapter V Summary, Discussion, & Conclusions.

-Integration of the Dissertation & Research Courses
+Integration of the Dissertation with Research Courses

 Beginning with Research I, assignments in each Research course yield elements of the dissertation.
 Research IV culminates with a draft of Chapters I, II, and III, which make up the Dissertation Proposal.
-See Steps Toward Completing Your Dissertation (Appendix) for details on the dissertation work associated with each research course and the role of your dissertation chair and committee at each state.
+See Steps Toward Completing Your Dissertation (Appendix) for details on the dissertation work associated with each research course and the role of your dissertation chair and committee at each stage.